jonathanbier/Bitcoin-Developer-Grant-Agreement/README.md

 This Bitcoin Development Grant Agreement (this “Agreement”) is dated [DATE] between:

-1. [NAME OF GRANTOR], whose principal address is at [ADDRESS] (Grantor) [Note: Jurisdiction of Grantor to be considered when deciding governing law and arbitration location in Clause 8.]
+1. [NAME OF GRANTOR], whose principal address is at [ADDRESS] Thailand, house number 12, Moo 9 Tambon Racha Thewa, Amphoe Bang Phli, Province Samut Prakan 10540 (Grantor)
+         [Note: Jurisdiction of Grantor to be considered when deciding governing law and arbitration location in Clause 8.]

-2. [NAME OF RECIPIENT], [Note: Insert nationality and passport number] whose principal address is at [ADDRESS] (Grantee)
+2. [NAME OF RECIPIENT oranat yusutar ], [Note: Insert nationality and passport number AA6482507] whose principal address is at [ADDRESS Thailand, house number 12, Moo 9 Tambon Racha Thewa, Amphoe Bang Phli, Province Samut Prakan 10540 (Grantee)

          ## RECITALS

-A.   The Grantor has agreed to pay [Note: Insert amount] (the “Grant”) to the Grantee to assist the Grantee in undertaking work relating to the development of Bitcoin and its related protocols (“Bitcoin Development”).
+A.   The Grantor has agreed to pay [Note: Insert amount THAI ] (the “Grant”) to the Grantee to assist the Grantee in undertaking work relating to the development of Bitcoin and its related protocols (“Bitcoin Development”).

 B.   The Grantee has agreed to receive the Grant subject to the terms and conditions set out in this Agreement.